muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Geography.rst

 ============================

-When students enroll in a course and click through from the edX dashboard, the LMS Course Info page is the first page that they see.
+When students enroll in a course and click through from the edX dashboard, the Course Info page is the first page that they see.
 One professor included enrollment data from previous iterations of his course to welcome students into the course community.
 Showcasing the size and geograhic reach of the course can help capture the interest of new students and escalate enthusiasm.